a collection of notes on areas of personal interest

 There are some larger panels on this ’enf, one of them illustrated here.
 It is a curious mixture of designs, drawing its detailing both from the symmetrical rosette shown above, as well as the curvilinear designs illustrated further up the page though, in this case, with the squared grid having been set on the diagonal.
 The symmetrical rosette has been cut in two, one half being at the bottom and one at the top of the panel, with the curved lines joining where best they can.
 The design would have been more successful had the lines of the curves and those of the rosette were of the same width, but the relative geometries do not marry well.

-The final photograph of this ’enf illustrates in detail the stepped manner of the carving which contributes significantly to the visual animation of the ’enf, the effect being to present a running series of panels on the face, each carrying a two-dimensional pattern.
+The final two photographs illustrate more heavily modelled examples of the ’enf.
+The first shows in detail the stepped manner of the carving which contributes significantly to the visual animation of the ’enf, the effect being to present a running series of panels on the face, each carrying a two-dimensional pattern.
 This stepping is a feature of other aspects of the local traditional architectural vocabulary, and can be found both in the stepping of shurfa as well as in the articulation of some openings, and in naqsh detailing.

 The heads of ’enuwf come in a variety of treatments.
 As must have been explained in a number of places, the timbers used in building were valuable and, therefore, were reused and incorporated into ordinary buildings over time.
 Sometimes this resulted in their being trimmed to fit an existing opening as is made obvious where the patterns carved in their faces have been cut.
 Where the ’enuwf were designed for more expensive doors, then the two-dimensional or three-dimensional carving would usually take account of the door height and be designed to fit.